shane-chris-barker/rust-nsfw-image-checker/README.md

 # NSFW Image Checker (Rust)
 ![MIT License](https://img.shields.io/badge/license-MIT-green)

-A lightweight REST API server written in Rust to classify images for NSFW content using a pre-trained ONNX model.
+A lightweight REST API server written in Rust that uses the [nsfw crate](https://github.com/Fyko/nsfw) and a pre-trained ONNX model to return scores in a json response.

 This project is my **first hands-on experience with Rust**, built as a learning exercise and as a practical tool for image moderation.
 Feedback is very welcome!